 We also give practical help to Caritas and the Porch Project with gifts of food and sometimes clothing.
 Plus we make up ‘Shoe Boxes’ filled with small gifts for children suffering hardship in Belarus.
 We donate second hand Christian books to the Book Aid Charitable Trust for distribution to needy areas around the world.
 Closer to home we have helped Springside and Tottington Schools with their appeal for children’s books.

-On the second Saturday of each month we host the Solidarity Social organised by Eagles Wing.
-Eagles Wing are a mutual support group for asylum seekers and local people in Bury, Lancashire.
-For more details take a look at this post.
+On the second Saturday of each month (when not in lock-down) we host the Solidarity Social organised by The Eagles Wing.
+The Eagles Wing are a mutual support group for asylum seekers and local people in Bury, Lancashire.
+Their work has been recognised with a Queen’s Award for Voluntary Service in 2020.

-In addition to those mentioned above, the charities that we financially supported in the last 12 months included: Booth Centre, Bury Cancer Support, Caritas Salford, Children’s Society, Christian Aid, Community Action Nepal, Crisis, Mission to Seafarers, Practical Action, St Joseph’s Prayer Centre, Solidarity, Tear Fund, USPG and WaterAid.
-We also hosted a Christmas Fair on behalf of 4Louis.
+In addition to those mentioned above, the charities that we financially supported last year included: Bury Cancer Support, Caritas Salford, Christian Aid, Church Homeless Trust, Church Mission Society, Practical Action, The Royal British Legion, Tearfund and WaterAid.